Madison County DUI Court Process

 Judge determines penalties based on the plea agreement or trial verdict.
 Sentences may include fines, probation, jail time, license suspension, IID, SCRAM monitoring, and/or DUI classes.

-Find Madison County AttorneysMadison DUI Court Process: A Guide for Your DUI Case
+Find Madison County DUI AttorneysMadison County DUI Court Process

 Which Court Handles DUI Cases?

-DUI cases in Madison, Tennessee, are typically handled in the Madison County Criminal Court.
-This court has jurisdiction over misdemeanor and felony criminal offenses, including driving under the influence.
+DUI cases in Madison County are typically handled by the Madison County Criminal Court.

 The Court Process Timeline

-The DUI court process in Madison typically follows this timeline:
+The DUI court process in Madison County generally follows these steps:

 1. Arraignment (First Appearance)

-- When It Happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on your summons.
+- When it happens: The arraignment is your first court appearance, usually scheduled within a few weeks of your arrest.
+The date and time will be listed on your release paperwork.

-- Getting a Court-Appointed Attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
-The court will assess your financial situation to determine if you qualify.
-Having legal representation is strongly recommended, so don't hesitate to request an attorney if you need one.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you can request a court-appointed attorney at the arraignment.
+The judge will assess your financial situation to determine if you qualify.

 2. Pre-Trial Hearings